aws-samples/aws-security-reference-architecture-examples/solutions/config/aggregator-acct/README.md

 #### Instructions
 1. Create new or use existing S3 bucket within the region owned by the Organization Management Account.
 The region needs to be the same as the AWS Config Aggregator CloudFormation Stack region.
-The default ALZ region in the manifest.yaml file is used.
+The default region in the manifest.yaml file is used.
    * Example bucket name: lambda-zips-[Management Account ID]-[AWS Region]
    * [Example CloudFormation Template](../../../extras/lambda-s3-buckets.yaml)